John GOODENOUGH, et al.

 solid produced by any of these methods.

-[0028] The disclosure also relates to a paste including particles
+[0028] The disclosure also relates to a paste including

-an ionic liquid, and/or a polymer.
+organic liquid, an ionic liquid, and/or a polymer.

 [0029] The disclosure further includes dielectric

-electrolytes-formed from a water-solvated glass/amorphous solid or
+electrolytes-formed from a water-solvated glass/amorphous solid

-paste as described above.
+or paste as described above.

-[0030] The disclosure additionally includes a method of forming a
+[0030] The disclosure additionally includes a method of forming

-dielectric electrolyte by forming a paste as described above,
+a dielectric electrolyte by forming a paste as described above,

 applying the paste to a surface, and allowing some or all of the

-organic liquid, ionic liquid, and/or polymer to evaporate, leaving
+organic liquid, ionic liquid, and/or polymer to evaporate,

-a reformed electrolyte dielectric.
-The disclosure includes the
+leaving a reformed electrolyte dielectric.
+The disclosure

-electrolyte-dielectric thus formed.
+includes the electrolyte-dielectric thus formed.

 [0031] A water-solvated, dried glass/amorphous alkali-ion

-electrolyte having a large dielectric constant that may be used in
+electrolyte having a large dielectric constant that may be used

-an electrochemical cell that stores electric power as in a
+in an electrochemical cell that stores electric power as in a

-rechargeable battery, a cell that stores electric power as static
+rechargeable battery, a cell that stores electric power as

-in an electronic device.
+that is used in an electronic device.

-Electrolyte/Dielectric Material
+Electrolyte/Dielectric

 [0032] The water-solvated dried glass/amorphous solid may be

-formed from a crystalline electronic insulator or its constituent
+formed from a crystalline electronic insulator or its

-precursors (e.g. LiCl+2Li(OH)+xBa(OH)2.8H2O) by the addition of
+constituent precursors (e.g. LiCl+2Li(OH)+xBa(OH)2.8H2O) by the

-electronic insulator.
-Water is solvated into the crystalline
+crystalline electronic insulator.
+Water is solvated into the

-water acts like a salt dissolved in a liquid.
-The separation of
+occurs, the solvated water acts like a salt dissolved in a

-the hydroxide anion and the proton may be stabilized by trapping
+liquid.
+The separation of the hydroxide anion and the proton may

-the proton by an X<− >ion with the escape of HX gas; and
+be stabilized by trapping the proton by an X<− >ion with

-mobile OH<− >ions may react with one another to form H2O
+the escape of HX gas; and mobile OH<− >ions may react with

-that leaves the solid at higher temperature.
-The separation of the
+one another to form H2O that leaves the solid at higher

-H<+> and (OH)<− >ions may also be achieved by the
+>ions may also be achieved by the trapping of OH<−>

-electropositive atom like Ba<2+>, K<+>, Rb<+>,
+Ba<2+>, K<+>, Rb<+>, Ca<+ >with the

 [0033] If a halide (X<−>) anion, such as a chloride